 - Bachelor’s degree (subject doesn’t matter)

 - Laptop with audio and video capability, headset, and a good wifi connection.

-- Since the teaching material is highly geared toward North American standards (Common Core State Standards, hint – study up a bit on this) any experience with North American culture is very highly appreciated.
+- Since the teaching material is highly geared toward North American standards (Common Core State Standards, hint – study up a bit on this) they are mostly focusing on those with North American accents.

 - It would be a HUGE plus to have a TEFL certification (remember, I have a discount for you through MYTEFL!
 Code: Nina35)

 - Be available for at least seven hours a week during Beijing peak times.

 Fri – Sun: 9pm-10am

 You will be teaching Chinese students English.
 The company will provide the material, no need to plan lessons!
 You will need to be available for 15 times slots per week during Beijing peak times.
 Each time slot is 30 minutes long for a total of 7 hours.
 They don’t need to be consecutive.
 You can work more hours if you’re available.